VII. GRADUATE STUDENT LEAVE POLICIES

 VII.B.
 Medical Leave of Absence

 The University recognizes that students may experience medical situations that significantly limit their ability to function successfully or safely in their role as students.
 In those situations,including pregnancy, students should consider requesting a medical leave of absence (MLOA), which permits students to take a break from University life and their studies, so that they may receive treatment and later return to the University with an enhanced opportunity to achieve their academic and cocurricular goals.
-Students interested in an MLOA should contact their academic Dean’s office as well as the Student Health Center or the Counseling and Psychiatric Service.
+Students interested in an MLOA should contact their academic Dean’s office as well as the Student Health Center or Counseling and Psychiatric Service (CAPS).

 Medical leaves are administered according to the University Policy on Medical Leaves.
 A link to the policy statement can be found on the website of the Office of the Vice President for Student Affairs at: http://studenthealth.georgetown.edu/medical-care/medical-leave/

 All requests for an MLOA will be reviewed by the medical staff of the appropriate Student Health service so that they can make a recommendation to the Graduate School concerning the request.
-Students are encouraged to contact either the Student Health Center or the Counseling and Psychiatric Service before submitting a petition requesting an MLOA, but if they have not done so, the petition and any supporting documentation will be forwarded to the appropriate Student Health service.
+Students are encouraged to contact either the Student Health Center or Counseling and Psychiatric Service before submitting a petition requesting an MLOA, if they have not done so, the petition and any supporting documentation will be forwarded to the appropriate Student Health service.
 The medical staff may require additional information from the student or the student’s caregiver before making their recommendation.

 All students planning to return from an MLOA must contact both the Graduate School and the appropriate Student Health center in advance of their return.
 Once again, the medical staff may require additional information from the student or caregiver before making a recommendation regarding the request to return.
+Additional information regarding the MLOA process through the Student Health Center or Counseling and Psychiatric Service, respectively, is available at:

 Approved periods of medical leave will extend the time permitted to complete degree requirements and to graduate.
 After two semesters of medical leave, the leave must be renewed annually.